-MATLAB analysis of the data shows that the stretching band of water is highly modified inside the jellies, as shown in Fig. (6).
+MATLAB analysis of the data shows that the stretching band of water is highly modified inside the jellies, as shown in Fig. 6.
 Fits were accomplished to all of the sea water spectra using five peaks, as both the minimal number of peaks required to produce satisfactory fits and as suggested by literature [1].
-These peaks were in satisfactory agreement with the values found by others, giving further confidence in the ability of the software to accurately determine the component peaks in in situ spectra.
-By contrast, the minimal number of peaks required to produce satisfactory fits in the jelly stretching regime was just three, suggesting either a significant or complete damping of these energy states in the water structure.
+The Raman shifts for the Gaussian peaks were in satisfactory agreement with the values found by others, giving further confidence in the ability of the software to accurately determine the component peaks in the spectra.
+By contrast, the minimal number of peaks required to produce satisfactory fits in the jelly stretching regime was just three, suggesting either a significant or complete damping of two of the vibration modes in the water structure.

 It is apparent from the results shown in Table I that the peak means have no agreement between the jellies and sea water, making it difficult to determine which peaks are the modified stretching modes from seawater, how those modes have been modified, and which modes are absent in the jellies.
-It does, however, show that not only are there two modes of water stretching that are absent from the jellies, but also that the energies of the remaining states are shifted.
+It does, however, show that not only are two modes of water stretching absent from the jellies, but also that the energies of the remaining modes are different from those in seawater.